Skip to contents

 Parameter Description Default Value / Formula Function

-w_repro_max Size at which reproduction stops w_max validSpeciesParams()
+w_repro_max Size at which a typical mature fish invests all energy in reproduction w_inf validSpeciesParams()

-w_mat Size at maturity w_max / 4 validSpeciesParams()
+w_mat Size at maturity w_inf / 4 validSpeciesParams()

 w_min Egg size / birth size 0.001 g validSpeciesParams()